Asynchronous I/O: Implementation

 The vast majority of general-purpose computing hardware relies entirely upon two methods of implementing asynchronous I/O: polling and interrupts.
 Usually both methods are used together, the balance depends heavily upon the design of the hardware and its required performance characteristics.
 (DMA is not itself another independent method, it is merely a means by which more work can be done per poll or interrupt.)

-Pure polling systems are entirely possible, small microcontrollers (such as systems using the PIC) are often built this way.
+Pure polling systems are entirely possible, small microcontrollers (such as systems using the PIC microcontroller) are often built this way.
 CP/M systems could also be built this way (though rarely were), with or without DMA.
 Also, when the utmost performance is necessary for only a few tasks, at the expense of any other potential tasks, polling may also be appropriate as the overhead of taking interrupts may be unwelcome.
 (Servicing an interrupt requires time [and space] to save at least part of the processor state, along with the time required to resume the interrupted task.)

 Most general-purpose computing systems rely heavily upon interrupts.
 A pure interrupt system may be possible, though usually some component of polling is also required, as it is very common for multiple potential sources of interrupts to share a common interrupt signal line, in which case polling is used within the device driver to resolve the actual source.
 (This resolution time also contributes to an interrupt system's performance penalty.
 Over the years a great deal of work has been done to try to minimize the overhead associated with servicing an interrupt.
 Current interrupt systems are rather lackadaisical when compared to some highly tuned earlier ones, but the general increase in hardware performance has greatly mitigated this.)